Cape independence: Language

 Borders of the Western Cape in dark red.

+The Western Cape province is the most racially diverse province in South Africa, being the single province with no majority racial group.
 Just under half of Western Cape inhabitants speak Afrikaans as a first language, with sizeable minorities speaking isiXhosa and English as their first languages.

 Ethnic Groups

 A plurality of the Cape's people are 'Cape Coloured', a diverse ethnicity with varying ancestry of indigenous Khoisan, other African, European and Asian people.
 Historically they have been the majority ethnic group in the Cape.

 Other notable minority ethnic groups include the Cape Dutch (Afrikaners), Anglos and Xhosa people people who are descendants of European and Bantu settlers to Southern Africa respectively.

+Polling suggests that Cape Coloureds are the biggest supporters of independence, followed by Cape Dutch (Afrikaners) and then Anglos.
+Xhosa people - a demographic that has grown from 19.1% in 1996 to 31.4% by 2022 - tend to be opposed to independence.

 Political context

-Mainstream political figures including John Steenhuisen, the leader of the Democratic Alliance (DA), have indicated support for devolution proposals that would give the Western Cape more autonomy.
+Mainstream political figures including John Steenhuisen, the former leader of the Democratic Alliance (DA), have indicated support for devolution proposals that would give the Western Cape more autonomy.
 Critics of devolution proposals, including African National Congress (ANC) leaders, argue that they amount to covert support for Cape independence.
 However, the DA have publicly stated that they do not support outright secession and only greater autonomy via devolution.